Our Homes will be hosting Open Days on Sat 21st Jan – please click to find out more and book your appointment.

 Strongly tailored dementia care in Surrey

-Dementia care services in our home are based around individual needs and requirements of each Camberley Manor resident.
-We strive to provide the most tailored care to support our residents in the most effective ways.
-To make this possible, our dedicated team of support workers and registered nursing care staff constantly build strong and warm relationships with our residents.
+Dementia care services in our welcoming home are based around individual needs and requirements of each Camberley Manor resident.
+We strive to provide the most tailored care using a person-centred approach to support our residents in the most effective ways.
+To make this possible, our dedicated team of support workers and registered nursing care staff constantly build strong and warm relationships with our residents living with dementia.
 By directly learning about their needs and overall well-being, our dedicated team can offer the highest quality personal care and specialist support that aligns with the specific type and stage of dementia they have been diagnosed with.

 Camberley manor care home in Surrey Golf course activity by TLC Care-min